 Are you contemplating skin removal surgery?

 Extensive weight loss is a major achievement.
 But losing huge amounts of weight leaves its mark on the body: excess skin or stray pockets of fat and cellulite.
-This is especially true if you have weight loss surgery, such as bariatric surgery.
+This is especially true if you have weight loss surgery, such as bariatric surgery in Shreveport.
 These procedures often result in large amounts of weight loss in a short period of time.
 Tragically, significant weight loss can still leave you feeling uncomfortable in your own body.

-In cases like these, body contouring might be a viable option for you.
+In cases like these, body contouring procedures might be a viable option for you.
 In this post, our experts at The Plastic Surgery Center will answer all your questions about the different types of body contouring procedures.

 What Are The Different Kinds of Skin Removal Surgery?